-On 21 May 1980 the Commonwealth Attorney-General (Senator P.D.
-Durack, Q.C.) tabled in the Australian Parliament the fifteenth report of the Australian Law Reform Commission, Sentencing of Federal Offenders.
-1 The report is a major document.
-It is the first concerted national study of sentencing ever carried out in the Australian Commonwealth.
-The Commissioner in charge of the project was Professor Duncan Chappell.
-In its work, the Law Reform Commission collaborated with the Australian Institute of Criminology, the New South Wales Law Foundation, a team of consultants drawn from all parts of the country and varying interests in the criminal justice process and large numbers of judges, magistrates and concerned citizens.
+The report of the Law Reform Commission is a major document, for it is the first national study of sentencing ever carried out in the Australian Commonwealth.
+The Commissioner in charge of the project was Professor Duncan Chappell, who now holds the chair of Criminology at Simon Fraser University in Canada.
+In its work, the Commission collaborated with the Australian Institute of Criminology, the New South Wales Law Foundation, a team of consultants drawn from all parts of the country and varying interests in the criminal justice process and large numbers of judges, magistrates and concerned citizens.
 The report is a major enterprise describing for the first time in any detail the Federal involvement in the criminal justice system in Australia.
 It contains a detailed study of the lack of uniformity in the punishment of convicted Federal offenders, the use of imprisonment, prison conditions and grievance mechanisms for Federal prisoners, Federal parole and alternatives to imprisonment.
 It includes discussion of the means of guiding the discretion of judicial officers in the sentencing Federal offenders, so that greater uniformity can be achieved in their treatment.
 It concludes with a detailed analysis of compensation for the victims of Commonwealth and Territory crimes and an analysis of the many tasks that remain for the completion of the comprehensive reference received by the Law Reform Commission.

 To the Commission's report are attached a number of appendixes.
-These include copy of a questionnaire survey which was sent to all Australian judges and magistrates engaged in sentencing; copy of the preliminary report on the analysis of the returns of this survey; copy of a questionnaire which was sent to Federal prosecutors; copy of a questionnaire which was distributed to all Federal prisoners and to certain State prisoners in gaols throughout Australia; and an analysis of inconsistencies in Commonwealth legislation providing for the punishment of offences.
-Finally, the report attaches two draft Bills for Commonwealth Acts.
-The first proposes a Crimes Act Amendment Act 1980.
-The basic purpose of this draft Bill is to provide guidance upon the use of imprisonment in the case of convicted Commonwealth offenders, to make provision for the enforcement of orders for imprisonment in default of payment of fines and to make available State punishments as alternatives to imprisonment, in the case of persons convicted of certain Commonwealth offences.
-The second piece of draft legislation is for a Federal Criminal Injuries Compensation Act to provide for the victims of Commonwealth and Territory crimes resulting in death or bodily harm.
+These include copy of a questionnaire survey which was sent to all Australian judges and magistrates engaged in sentencing2; copy of the preliminary report on the analysis of the returns of this survey3; copy of a questionnaire which was sent to Federal prosecutors4; copy of a questionnaire which was distributed to all Federal prisoners and to certain State prisoners in gaols throughout Australia5; and an analysis of inconsistencies in Commonwealth legislation providing for the punishment of offences.6 Finally, the report attaches two draft Bills for Commonwealth Acts.
+The first proposes a Crimes Act Amendment Act 1980.7 The basic purpose of this draft Bill is to provide guidance upon the use of imprisonment in the case of convicted Commonwealth offenders, to make provision for the enforcement of orders for imprisonment in default of payment of fines and to make available State punishments as alternatives to imprisonment, in the case of persons convicted of certain Commonwealth offences.
+The second piece of draft legislation is for a Federal Criminal Injuries Compensation Act to provide for the victims of Commonwealth and Territory crimes resulting in death or bodily harm.8